 I’ve been using Sony mirrorless cameras for years because I love their size-performance ratio.
 I’m still shooting on the a6500, awaiting the release of the mythical “baby a9.”

 I recently invested in the new 35mm Sigma f/1.2 prime lens (52.5mm full-frame equivalent on the a6500’s APS-C sensor).
-I absolutely adore this lens, falling in love with it on the first test shot I took on the counter at B&H (see below).
-It’s definitely a chunky boi but it has quickly become my go-to lens when I’m not concerned about weight and is worth every single dollar.
+I absolutely adore this lens, falling in love with it on the first test shot I took on the counter at B&H (see our Instagram).
+It’s definitely a chunky boi but it has quickly become my go-to lens when I’m not concerned about weight and is worth every dollar.
 When I need to travel a bit lighter I go with the excellent Sony 24mm f/1.8 prime.

 Bag: Xiaomi Mi Minimalist Urban backpack